Georgetaylor79/Georgetaylor79/README.md

 I enjoy drawing, working in Adobe applications, searching for artist related content to help create more unique images and learning about web development.
 '
 '''
-My goal is to build my own company.

 '''
 >#### My goal is build my own company.